pulp-platform/carfield/docs/um/arch.md

 embedded Linux.
 It has two orthogonal *operation modes*.

-1. *Untrusted mode*: in this operation mode, the host domain is tasked to run untrusted services, i.e. non time- and safety-critical applications.
+1. *Untrusted mode*: in this operation mode, the host domain is tasked to run untrusted services, i.e. non time- and non safety-critical applications.
 For example, this could be the case of infotainment on a modern car.
 In this mode, as in traditional automotive platforms, safety and resiliency features are deferred to a dedicated 32-bit microcontroller-like system, called `safe domain` in Carfield.

 2. *Hybrid trusted/untrusted mode*: in this operation mode, the host domain is in charge of both critical and non-critical applications.
-Key features to achieve this are:
+Key features supported to achieve this are:
   * A virtualization layer, which allows the system to accommodate the execution of multiple OSs, including rich, Unix-like OSs and Real-Time OSs (RTOS), coexisting on the same HW.
   * Spatial and temporal partitioning of resources: AXI matrix crossbar